Dick Dudley: Early years

 Dudley's father was Casper Bernard Kuhn Sr. and his mother was Aida Perisutti, both of Nashville.
 His mother's parents came from Forni di Sopra in Italy.
 His father was a son of Ferdinand E. Kuhn, and brother of Oliver Kuhn, who like his brother attended Vanderbilt University.
 He played as a catcher on the baseball team in 1911 with Ray Morrison.
 He was also an accomplished violinist.
 Another brother and Vanderbilt grad was Richard Dudley Kuhn, named for Richard Houston Dudley.

 Radio and tv announcer

 Dudley's career began in 1925 on a children's radio program on WTNT radio in Nashville.
 Following graduation from high school, he started a repertory company in a renovated barn, and wrote plays, some of which featured a young Dinah Shore.

 NBC

-He later became an announcer on WSM (AM), and in 1938 moved to New York City where, after holding several jobs, he joined NBC as a page, moving up the ranks to the position in staff announcer in 1940.
+He later became an announcer and sound effects engineer on WSM (AM).
+He broadcast flood-relief during the Ohio River Flood of 1937; and in 1938 moved to New York City where, after holding several jobs, he joined NBC as a page, moving up the ranks to the position in staff announcer in 1940.
 He was among the first to announce the attack on Pearl Harbor on December 7, 1941.
 Due to World War II, Dudley was drafted into the Army in 1943, and served as program director of the American Forces Network in London.
+He was on the "duffle bag" radio program which played requested songs and was listened to by the troops.